 Loads and resources dispatched in the access dispatch are settled at the RRPs derived from the access dispatch.
-However, it is worth noting that both the access and physical dispatch optimisations can be used to determine regional reference node prices (RRPs).
+However, it is worth noting that both the access and physical dispatch optimisations can be used to determine regional RRPs.
 These prices conform to the NER clause 3.9.2 (d) definition of the spot price at a regional reference node being the marginal value of supply at that location and time, this being determined as the price of meeting an incremental change in load at that location and time under NER clause 3.8.1 (b).
-Thus, there are two prices for each regional reference node (RRN): the one derived from the access dispatch RRP{Acc} and the one derived from the physical dispatch RRP{Phy}
+Thus, there are two prices for each RRN: the one derived from the access dispatch RRPAcc and the one derived from the physical dispatch RRPPhy

-The currently proposed arrangements are to use the RRP{Acc} for the access dispatch as this should reduce the potential for problems with existing contracts, and if no one opted into the CRM, nothing would change in the NEM apart from priority access.
+The currently proposed arrangements are to use the RRPAcc for the access dispatch for settlement as this should reduce the potential for problems with existing contracts, and if no one opted into the CRM, nothing would change in the NEM apart from priority access.

-The CRM trades for resource i, $\Delta G_i = G{Phv}(i) - G{Acc}(i)$ are settled at the local CRM price CRMPi.
+The CRM trades for a resource i, $\Delta G_i = G{Phy}(i) - G{Acc}(i)$ , are settled at the local CRM price CRMPi.

 CRM energy settlement uses the price and quantity information determined by the two dispatch processes, as well as the metering of actual output.
-Based on stakeholder feedback, the ESB has determined the preferred option is to use the "option 1" settlements formulation from the directions paper where energy CRM physical dispatch variations are settled at CRMP, and everything else is settled at RRP{Acc} as is currently the case in the NEM:
+Based on stakeholder feedback, the ESB has determined the preferred option is to use the "option 1" settlements formulation from the directions paper where energy CRM physical dispatch variations are settled at CRMP, and everything else is settled at RRPAcc as is currently the case in the NEM: